 If your kitchen is short on outlets or you'd rather not manage a cable near the stove, you might prefer a cordless immersion blender.
 The best one we've tested is the KitchenAid Go Cordless Hand Blender.
 This decently well-built blender comes with a beaker you can use for blending with a matching storage lid.
 While it takes longer to process fibrous ingredients than our top pick, it produces similar results, so recipes like kale smoothies or broccoli soup will only have a few small unprocessed pieces left over.
 There's also a plastic pan guard included to protect non-stick cookware.

 If you want a smaller, lighter immersion blender, consider the Braun MultiQuick 5.
-This well-built blender is lighter than the other picks on this list, so you might prefer it if you use your immersion blender to blend big batches and sometimes find it tiring to hold onto the whole time.
-The blending arm is quite short, which can be a problem if you need to blend in deep pots, but it also makes it easier to store in a kitchen drawer.
+This well-built blender doesn't weigh as much as the other picks on this list, so you might prefer it if you use your immersion blender to blend big batches and sometimes find it tiring to hold onto the whole time.
+The blending arm is quite short, which might be a problem if you need to blend in deep pots, but it also makes it easier to store in a kitchen drawer.
 It's a little more expensive than the KitchenAid KHBBV53 but has a sturdier build and comes with a whisk attachment for making whipped cream and salad dressing.
 There's also a 20oz beaker included to use for blending.

 We've made minor updates to the text for clarity and checked that all the products are in stock.